Isabella Elder (1827-1905)

 Isabella Elder was widowed in 1869 and used her wealth to support education and health charities in Govan and elsewhere.
 Her philanthropy created, among others, the John Elder chair of naval architecture, Elder Park and Elder Free Library.
 She donated the building and lands for Queen Mary College for Women and provided funding for its medical school.
 In 1906 the public paid for a statue of Isabella Elder to be erected in Elder Park.
-Her role in promoting opportunities for women in higher education was recognised in 2015 when the University of Glasgow named the Isabella Elder Building in her honour.
+The University of Glasgow’s website includes a biography of Isabella Elder with a portrait.
+In 2015 it named a building after her in honour of her role as a benefactor and in promoting opportunities for women in higher education.

 Birth in 1827

 Isabella Ure was born on 15 March 1827, the daughter of Alexander Ure and Mary Ross in Hutchesontown.
 The single line entry in the Old Parish Register for Glasgow gives the date of baptism as 27 April.

 Birth and baptism entry for Isabella Elder nee Ure (6 KB jpeg)

 National Records of Scotland, OPR 644-9, page 168

 In 1851 Isabella Ure, 22, was a visitor, in the house of Mary Mackenzie at 34 Portland Street in the parish of Gorbals.
 The census record shows that her widowed mother, Mary Ure, proprietress, was also enumerated as a visitor there.

 1851 census record for Isabella Elder (nee Ure) (45 KB jpeg)